danielgeiszler/personalwebsite/posts/20241219-machine-learning-basics/machine_learning_basics.md

 **Self-supervised learning**: learning where the model generates its own labels from artificially constructed data

-**Transfer learning**: adapting a model made for one task to a new task without additional training
+**Transfer learning**: adapting a model made for one task to a new task

-**Fine-tuning**: a type of transfer learning involving adapting a model that was previously trained on one dataset for a new purpose, training it on a smaller subset of domain-specific data, reducing the amount of time and data required to build a model
+**Fine-tuning**: a type of transfer learning involving adapting a model that was previously trained on one dataset of general data for a new purpose, training it on a smaller subset of domain-specific data, reducing the amount of time and data required to build a model

+## Evaluation Metrics

+## Support Vector Machines

+## Naive Bayes

 ## Decision Trees
 Decision trees segregate data based on rules until a stopping condition is met, usually that subgroups are pure or a maximum depth is reached.
 Trees can predict categorical data (classification trees) and numerical data (regression trees).
 Advantages include fast predictions, intelligibility, and low compute requirements.
 Disadvantages include being prone to overfitting and instability (i.e., adding more data can cause the entire tree to be reconstructed).